the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Three new national projects tied to the starting three policy trees to aid all of the factions as they try to survive in the early-game.

 - New units: Wandering Doctor, Wasteland Patrol, Border Patrol, and Expeditionary Force.

-Additionally, some of the factions have gained a new UU or UB, or had one of their UBs adjusted.
+- Some of the factions have gained a new UU or UB, or had one of their UBs adjusted.

 - Several new beliefs for more diverse religion customization along with buffs for a few of the weaker beliefs.
 However, several of the more powerful beliefs in base DeCiv Redux have been nerfed.